BehaviorTree/btcpp_website/versioned_docs/version-4.0.2/nodes-library/FallbackNode.md

 ## ReactiveFallback

-This ControlNode is used when you want to interrupt an __asynchronous__ child if one of the previous Conditions changes its state from FAILURE to SUCCESS.
+This ControlNode is used when we want to interrupt an __asynchronous__ child if one of the previous Conditions changes its state from FAILURE to SUCCESS.